galliume/poulpeEngine/README.md

 Install the latest Vulkan SDK https://vulkan.lunarg.com/ and be sure to have the env variable VULKAN_SDK properly set to your Vulkan SDK installation folder.

-The editor is using TCL/TK 9.0, the easiest installation for Windows is to install via the [https://www.magicsplat.com/tcl-installer/index.html](MagicSplat installer).
+The editor (Windows only for the moment) is using TCL/TK 9.0, the easiest installation for Windows is to install via the [https://www.magicsplat.com/tcl-installer/index.html](MagicSplat installer).

 Or [https://www.tcl-lang.org/software/tcltk/9.0.html](download) the source and compile it yourself.